MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 69: March 29, Tuesday

+**Today's Progress**: Worked mainly with the Scrimba material today, building out a Momentum browser extension clone with several APIs and vanilla JS.

+**Thoughts** Interacting with real data coming back from these APIs is great fun.
+It's one of the parts of working with JavaScript that reinforces how much I love the web development stuff.

 ### Day 68: March 28, Monday

 **Today's Progress**: More progress through the free code camp JS curriculum, solving a handful of algorithm challenges as well as some general CSS study/research.